kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multi-Model-AI.md

 ## Governance and Testing

-Track which model made each decision.
+Track which model made each decision
 Evaluate both individual and combined performance

 > AI governance establishes policies, processes, oversight mechanisms, and accountability for responsible deployment.
 This includes defining acceptable use, review procedures, incident response, and continuous monitoring.